- Surveillance, Epidemiology, and End Results (SEER) Program

 - SEER-Medicare Data

-The SEER-Medicare database results from the linkage of two large population-based data sources: the Surveillance, Epidemiology, and End Results (SEER) cancer registries data and the Medicare enrollment and claims files for beneficiaries.
+The SEER-Medicare database results from the linkage of two large population-based data sources: the SEER cancer registries data and the Medicare enrollment and claims files for beneficiaries.
 This site contains information on how to request the data.